svithanagama/spring-learning/spring-boot-artemis-example/README.md

 ### Option 1: Use the Postman  collection

-Use the Postman collection available in [docs/spring-boot-jms-example.postman_collection.json](docs)
+Use the Postman collection available in [docs folder](docs/spring-boot-jms-example.postman_collection.json)

 ### Option 2: Use the following `cURL` command